Sidrah-Madiha/Project-Deployment-of-Sentiment-Analysis-Web-App-by-Amazon-SageMaker-Udacity/README.md

  - Click Create
  - After a while the notebook will be created, click "SageMaker Project.ipynb" to open the project.
 The rest of the project details are present in the notebook itself.

+Note: Since AmazonSage Maker deploys model to an endpoint and this endpoint costs as long as it is running, therefore after the Project was reviewed and passed assessment, I deleted that endpoint so that I am not billed indefinitely!